mhkarimi78/mhkarimi78/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on react native
+- 🔭 I’m currently working on react and react native
 - 🌱 I’m currently learning CE in shahid beheshti university
-- 💬 Ask me about RN
+- 💬 Ask me about R&RN
 - 📫 How to reach me: mahsaTech
 - ⚡ Fun fact: i love Iron Man